 If you suspect that a Slough based business is selling age restricted products to minors contacts us via the Citizen's advice consumer helpline on 03454 04 05 06 or by using the online contact form.

 You can contact the trading standards team on 01753 475111 (Enforcement & Regulatory option) for information on age restricted sales.

 Bladed products that are covered by the legislation that restricts purchase by under-18s

 This guidance is for England & Wales

-It is illegal to sell knives and other similar products to anyone under the age of 18.
+It is illegal to sell knives and other similar products to anyone under 18.
 The legislation is enforced by the police and trading standards.
 Sellers should always verify the age of the purchaser before a sale.

 Further restrictions are included in the Knives Act 1997, which specifically deals with knives advertised for use in 'combat'.

-Under the Criminal Justice Act 1988, it is an offence for any person to sell to a person under the age of 18:
+Under the Criminal Justice Act 1988, it is an offence for any person to sell to a person under 18:

 The prohibition does not apply to: